EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

 Selected traces and categories
 ~~~~~~~~~~~~~~~~~~~~

 DeepLASI also provides statistical information about single molecule measurements.
-When you have traces loaded to the program, by moving on to the **Statistics** tab (:numref:`statistics_tab`), and selecting any category from the table, one can obtain information about the data quality with several histogrmas and corresponding fitting results, summarized in a table.
+When having traces loaded to the program, by moving on to the **Statistics** tab (:numref:`statistics_tab`), and selecting any category from the table, one can obtain information about the data quality with several histogrmas and corresponding fitting results, summarized in a table.

 As you can see on :numref:`categories_in_selector_table`, the whole GUI is devided into four columns, each representing a detection channel.
 For each channel, five panels are provided to report the number of events for several criteria including: *Total signal*, *Mean BG and Signal*, *Countrate*, *Signal to Noise*, and *Bleaching time*.

-After having the traces loaded to DeepLASI, the *Selector Table* on the right side of the GUI gets updated showing all the same sorting table as you defined earlier, for an example see the zoomed-in panel on the right side of :numref:`categories_in_selector_table`.
+After having the traces loaded to DeepLASI, the *Selector Table* on the right side of the GUI gets updated showing the same sorting table as the user has defined earlier, for an example see the zoomed-in panel on the right side of :numref:`categories_in_selector_table`.
 Also, the number of columns on the left panel, gets updated depending on the number of channels used for the experiment.
-For example, for a two-channel measurement, only the first and second columns appear with histograms, the other two columns will disappear automatically.
+For example, for a two-channel measurement, only the first and second columns show histograms, the other two columns will disappear automatically.
 You can now choose the desired category to see the histograms for each channel, and obtain the fitting results in the table *Fit Results* on the bottom right position.
-The fitting results will also be created in separate columns for every channel.
+The fitting results table will also be created in separate columns for every channel.
 With clicking on any other category, DeepLASI will immediately update the whole panels with the fitting results.

 .. figure:: ./../figures/documents/PA_statistics_tab.png
    :width: 500